The High Velocity Innovation Challenge: Choosing Which Inventions to Pursue.

 2. File and License

-Adopt a licensing strategy where you file for patents on your inventions and license them to others.
-This allows you to focus on generating ideas while letting others handle the production, marketing, and commercialization.
+You can file patents for your inventions and license them to others.
+This way, you can keep inventing while others handle making, marketing, and selling your ideas.

 Challenges: